bluegenes/bluegenes.github.io/_posts/2020-04-20-Using-Snakemake_Profiles.md

 printshellcmds: True
 ```

-**NOTE:** the `slurm-status.py` script did not work on our system, as using `sacct` gives an error.
-For now, I commented out this line.
+**NOTE:** For now, I actually commented out the the `slurm-status.py` line, as `sacct` isn't enabled on our system, and the output was very verbose.

 **Setting default resource utilization**